Johnny Appleseed: Life

 There are stories of Johnny Appleseed practicing his nurseryman craft in the area of Wilkes-Barre, Pennsylvania, and of picking seeds from the pomace at Potomac River cider mills in the late 1790s.
 Another story has Chapman living in Pittsburgh on Grant's Hill in 1794 at the time of the Whiskey Rebellion.

 The popular image is of Johnny Appleseed spreading apple seeds randomly everywhere he went.
-In fact, he planted nurseries rather than orchards, built fences around them to protect them from livestock, left the nurseries in the care of a neighbor who sold trees on shares, and returned every year or two to tend the nursery.
+In fact, he planted nurseries rather than orchards, built fences around them to protect them from livestock and wildlife, left the nurseries in the care of a neighbor who sold trees on shares, and returned every year or two to tend the nursery.
 He planted his first nursery on the bank of Brokenstraw Creek, south of Warren, Pennsylvania.
 Next, he seems to have moved to Venango County, along the shore of French Creek, but many of these nurseries were in the Mohican River area of north-central Ohio.
 This area included the towns of Mansfield, Lisbon, Lucas, Perrysville and Loudonville.

-In 1817, a bulletin of the Church of New Jerusalem printed in Manchester, England, was the first to publish a written report about Chapman.
-It described a missionary who traveled around the West to sow apple seeds and pass out books of the New Church.
+In 1817, a bulletin of the Church of New Jerusalem printed in Manchester, England was the first to publish a written report about Chapman.
+It described a missionary who traveled around the West to sow apple seeds and pass out books of The New Church.

 In 1819, Chapman was nearly killed in an accident in Ohio.
-One morning he was picking his crops in a tree when he fell and caught his neck in the fork of the tree.
-Shortly after he fell, one of his helpers, eight-year-old John White, found him struggling in the tree.
-Unable to get him out of the tree, young John White cut the tree down, saving Chapman's life.
+One morning, he was picking his crops in a tree when he fell and caught his neck in the fork of the branches.
+Shortly after he fell, eight year-old John White found him struggling.
+White cut the tree down, saving Chapman's life.

 In 1822, the first known use of "John Appleseed" was written in a letter from a member of the New Church.